forrestaj64/Red_vs_Blue/project2.md

     $IPT -A INPUT -p tcp –syn -m recent name portscan –set -j DROP

-It is good practice to drop all traffic by default iptables -P INPUT DROP iptables -P FORWARD DROP iptables -P OUTPUT DROP however we then need to specify rule chains for permitted services from and to authorised addresses or subnets.
+It is good practice to drop all traffic by default

+    iptables -P INPUT DROP
+    iptables -P FORWARD DROP
+    iptables -P OUTPUT DROP

+however we then need to specify rule chains for permitted services from and to authorised addresses or subnets.

 Alarm

 Mitigation: Finding the Request for the Hidden Directory

 We could set an alarm with audit.d to inform us when this file is accessed in future.

 To make changes persistent, add them to the /etc/audit/audit.rulesfile

     w company_folders/secret_folder/
     connect_to_corp_server -p war -k
     connect_to_corp

-    w: watch.
-    p: permission you want to audit/watch, r for read, w for write, x for execute, a for append.
-    k: keyword for this audit rule
+    [w: watch. p: permission you want to audit/watch, r for read, w for write, x for execute, a for append. k: keyword for this audit rule]

-In this case, the alarm threshold should be 2 per day.
+In this case, the alarm threshold should be 2 hits per day.

 System Hardening

 Requiring simply a username / password combination is not adequate.

 We should adopt certificate based authentication for the hidden directory.

 Only clients with a valid certificate installed will then be able to access the hidden directory.

     openssl x509 -req -days 365 -in server.csr -
     signkey server.key -out server.crt
     sudo cp server.crt /etc/ssl/certs
     sudo cp server.key /etc/ssl/private

 We then need to configure our applications to use the certificate.

 This will also make the application traffic run with a secure protocol; https with SSL/TLS encryption

 Alarm

 Mitigation: Preventing Brute Force Attacks

 Brute force attacks involve a high volume of requests.
 We should establish a baseline of normal activity around a resource and report on volume anomalies.

 With a normal activity level of say 50 requests per hour, the activity may be condensed to a shorter period, especially after a break.

 A threshold of 100 requests in a 5 minute period would activate this alarm and not be triggered by our normal activity

 System Hardening

 Blocking brute force attacks on passwords can be accomplished by locking out an account after say three failed requests.

 We should have an enterprise account policy that enforces this (and enforce stronger passwords).

 Another means is to return an non-standard response to failed logins, return a 200 success code with a page for “failed login”, instead of the standard 401 error.

 Also, after a failed login attempt we should prompt the user to answer a secret question.
 This would prevent even a known password being used at this time.

 Alarm

 Mitigation: Detecting the WebDAV Connection

 Detecting future access to this directory could be accomplished within existing infrastructure using packet beats, with a focus on http requests to /WebDAV or via auditd.

 The threshold set to activate this alarm would be based on normal usage.

 For example; if we have 10 users daily and some may request the file (http GET) more than once, I would set the alarm threshold at a count 16 in 10 hours.

 We should alarm on every http PUT request, other than those from an authorised IP address.

 System Hardening

 IP whitelisting; setting configuration on the host to control access could be done using an iptables rule set that allows requests and responses only from and to a listed IP.

 Whitelist IP address 10.25.44.23

 - allow incoming connections from workstation IP

 iptables -A INPUT -s 10.25.44.23 -j ACCEPT.